abayomipopoola/abayomipopoola/src/content/blog/mind-and-the-brain/index.md

 While both are interconnected, some theorize the mind and brain as distinct entities.
 The brain, a sophisticated organ, operates like an intricate computer.
 It processes sensory inputs and motor commands based on conditioned reflexes.
 Yet, there's an element of our cognition—our self-awareness—that transcends this mechanistic description.
 This consciousness, often ascribed to the mind, hints at something more profound.

-Being aware of reading this very article or reflecting on one's existence is the magic of consciousness in action.
+Being aware of reading this very post or reflecting on one's existence is the magic of consciousness in action.
 But is this consciousness purely a function of our physical brain, or is it an external, more ethereal component?
 The distinction is still a topic of much debate and research.

 ### The Power of the Mind